Frolic-chat/frolic-chat.github.io/wiki/features/features.md

 Receive desktop notifications when friends or bookmarks send a message in a channel (with per-channel customization).

 ### Broadcasts
-* Broadcasts no longer clog up all your PMs and logs, and they don't play a sound for every PM they show in.
+Broadcasts no longer clog up all your PMs and logs, and they don't play a sound for every PM they show in.
 (F-Chat owes me new headphones.)

+### Eicons
+New eicon category for cute critters.

 ## Character Matching
 ### Kemonomimi - Furry or Human?